- Securing valuable information

 Open (Green): Information may be available to anyone without special access rights.

-Examples of such information are a web page presenting information about a department or study material for a course that is openly available, but which is subject to a specific license or copyright.
+Examples of such information may be a web page presenting information about a department or study material for a course that is openly available, but which is subject to a specific license or copyright.

 Internal (Yellow): The information must have some level of protection and may be accessible to both external and internal personnel with controlled access rights.
 This category is used when there is a possibility for causing certain damage to the institution or a cooperation partner, if the information becomes known to unauthorized persons.

-Examples of such information are certain work documents, information exempt from public disclosure, personal data, grades, larger student assignments, examination answer papers, research data and research work.
+Examples of such information may be certain work documents, information exempt from public disclosure, personal data, grades, larger student assignments, examination answer papers, research data and research work.

 Confidential (Red): This category is used when there is a possibility for causing damage to the public interests, the institution, an individual or a cooperation partner, if the information becomes known to unauthorized persons.
 The information must thus have strict access rights.

-Examples of such information are certain strategy papers, large amounts of sensitive personal data, health information, examination question papers prior to the examination, certain types of research data and research work.
+Examples of such information may be certain strategy papers, sensitive personal data, health information, examination question papers prior to the examination, certain types of research data and research work.

 If you need a fourth and higher level of confidentiality, you can use the category